Making the Best Homemade Laundry Detergent

 If you’re trying to make an eco-friendly laundry room, one great place to start is by making your own homemade laundry detergent.
 This recipe is the best homemade laundry detergent because it’s non-toxic, will help you save money, and can help you avoid the dangerous chemicals in store-bought laundry detergent.

 Why Switch to Homemade Laundry Detergent

-Before I started using soap nuts to do laundry, I made my own homemade laundry detergent after learning about the toxic chemicals found in many store-bought detergents.
+Before I started using soap nuts to do laundry and homemade soap nut liquid laundry detergent, I made my own homemade laundry detergent after learning about the toxic chemicals found in many store-bought detergents.

 In fact, a study done at the University of Washington found that the top-selling laundry products emitted nearly 100 volatile organic compounds (VOCs).
 VOCs are known to have a variety of short- and long-term adverse health effects, including headaches; damage to the liver and kidneys; eye, nose, and throat irritation; and even some types of cancers.

 Additionally, every product gave off at least one chemical regulated as hazardous or toxic under federal laws.
 Yet none of these products had the chemicals listed on their labels.

 That’s because manufacturers aren’t required to list ingredients in cleaning products, including laundry detergents and fabric softeners.

 To protect your health, the health of your family, and the environment, your safest option is to make your own laundry detergent.
 Fortunately, it’s incredibly easy to do so with this recipe.